Comctx

 Create the adapters

-The real example keeps both adapters in the same file: service/adapter.ts.
+The real example uses one worker adapter in service/adapter.ts.

 adapter.ts